How An Electric Furnace Works (A Simple Guide)

 Have you ever had a hair dryer that the filter on the end where the air goes in, gets plugged with lint like stuff and the dryer doesn’t blow warm air anymore?
 That’s because the hair dyer has a limit.
 A limit is a heat sensitive switch that opens up and turns off the element to keep the hair dryer from catching fire.

-Electric furnace are no different than that hair dryer.
+Electric furnaces are no different than that hair dryer.
 The controls are a little bigger and so is the amount of heat they can produce.

 The essential parts of an electric furnace are:

-Electric furnaces such as this can be mounted to duct work in any direction.
+Electric furnaces such as this can be mounted to ductwork in any direction, including upside down and sideways.
 They can blow down, up, or horizontal.

-Some electric furnaces use different styles of sequencers or convert the ac voltage to dc.
-No result in increased efficiency.
+Some of these furnaces use different styles of sequencers or convert the AC voltage to DC.
+How can this result in increased efficiency?

 One is not more efficient than the other.
 You put one penny’s worth of electricity in and you will get one penny’s worth of heat out.